Human Resource Management

 - Relationships between human resource and line management

-You will also learn about current trends and issues that affect human resource management.
+You will also learn about current trends and issues that affect human resource management, such as proposed and actual changes to long-standing HR practices.

-- Human Resource Management - 13th edition published 12/29/11, Gary Dessler, Florida International University; publisher: Prentice Hall.
+- Human Resource Management - Most recent edition.
+Author: Gary Dessler, Florida International University; publisher: Prentice Hall.